Ellison Bay, Wisconsin

-Ellison Bay is an unincorporated community and census-designated place in northern Door County, Wisconsin, United States, within the town of Liberty Grove and is located on Highway 42 along the Green Bay.
+Ellison Bay is a census-designated place in northern Door County, Wisconsin, United States, within the town of Liberty Grove and is located on Highway 42 along the Green Bay.
 As of the 2020 census, its population is 249.
 Sur La Baie, one of Wisconsin's largest and most expensive homes, is located nearby.

 History

 A Native American name for the bay was Joe-Sahbe Bay, after a son of the Potowatomi Chief Neatoshing, who was also known as Mishicott.
 Joe-Sahbe means "Feather of the rolling cloud".

 The community was founded in 1872 by John Eliasen, a Danish immigrant.
 Lumber and fishing were important businesses in the 19th century, replaced by fruit growing in the early 20th century, and today tourism is the main business.

 Education

 Gibraltar Area Schools serves the community.
 Gibraltar Elementary School and Gibraltar Secondary School are the two schools.